LS-Lab/KeYmaeraX-release/README.md

 Copyright and Licenses
 ======================

-Copyright (C) 2014-2015 Carnegie Mellon University.
+Copyright (C) 2014-2016 Carnegie Mellon University.
 See COPYRIGHT.txt for details.
-Developed by Andre Platzer, Nathan Fulton, Ran Ji, Stefan Mitsch, Jan-David Quesel, Marcus Voelp
+Developed by Andre Platzer, Stefan Mitsch, Nathan Fulton, Jan-David Quesel, Brandon Bohrer, Marcus Voelp, Ran Ji.

 See LICENSE.txt for the conditions of using this software.